That's When I Reach for My Revolver

 The title is a reference to the often-mistranslated quotation: "When I hear the word 'culture', that's when I reach for my revolver"—the actual quote from Hanns Johst is "Wenn ich Kultur höre ... entsichere ich meinen Browning!"
 This translates as: "Whenever I hear [the word] 'culture'...
 I remove the safety from my Browning!"

 Moby version

-American musician Moby covered the song in 1996 and released it as the first single from his fourth studio album Animal Rights on August 26, 1996.
-It reached number 50 on the UK Singles Chart.
+American musician Moby covered the song in 1996 and released it as the first single from his fourth studio album, Animal Rights (1996).
+It was released on August 26, 1996 by Mute and Elektra, reaching number 50 on the UK Singles Chart.

 The original version of "That's When I Reach for My Revolver" had substantially different lyrics, among which is "Tonight the sky is empty/But that is nothing new/Its dead eyes look upon us/And they tell me we're nothing but slaves."
 Moby provided an alternate vocal track to permit airplay on MTV; with subdued lyrics, the video version was retitled as "That's When I Realize It's Over".

+Critical reception

+Mark Luffman from Melody Maker commented, "This is a joke, right?
+Moby makes a record that sounds like Jimmy Pursey singing with The Alarm?
+It's not a joke?
+Oh dear, oh dear."